tvheadend/tvheadend/docs/class/dvrentry.md

 ![Information icon](icons/information.png) | click to display detailed information about the selected recording
 ![Exclamation icon](icons/exclamation.png) | the program failed to record
 ![Accept icon](icons/accept.png)           | the program recorded successfully

-**Note**: Some entry details are not available/incomplete until the recording completes or fails, e.g. filesize, total data errors, etc.